mandereh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-4-empty -> a script that creates an empty file 5-execute -> a script that adds execute to the files permission 6-multiple_permissions -> adds various permissions to ower, group and others
+4-empty -> a script that creates an empty file 5-execute -> a script that adds execute to the files permission 6-multiple_permissions -> adds various permissions to ower, group and others 7-everybody -> a script that adds execute to all